-Socially Responsible Investing: This portfolio reflects a 42% improvement to social responsibility scores for their U.S. large-cap holdings.
-Betterment replaces its U.S. Stocks – Large-cap and Emerging Market Stocks with SRI investments.
+Socially Responsible Investing: This portfolio reflects a 42% improvement in social responsibility scores for their U.S. large-cap holdings.
+Betterment replaces its U.S. Stocks Large-cap and Emerging Market Stocks with SRI investments.
 But instead of investing in individual stocks, they hold ETFs that specialize in SRI.

-Tax-Coordinated Portfolio: This is similar with Personal Capital’s tax allocation strategy.
+Tax-Coordinated Portfolio: This is similar to Personal Capitals tax allocation strategy.
 Once again, asset classes that generate income are held in retirement accounts.
-Assets the generate capital gains, and may be candidates for tax-loss harvesting, are held in taxable investment accounts.
+Assets that generate capital gains, and may be candidates for tax-loss harvesting, are held in taxable investment accounts.